Teaching you how to get your dog to go from reactive to relaxed & responsive in public

 Learn how to finally understand your reactive dog, what they need, and exactly what to do to so you can BOTH begin enjoying outings again

-How to identify what motivates your dog, and how to build clarity around your reinforcement procedures
+How to assess your skill set (and your dog’s!), figure out what motivates your dog, and elevate your reinforcement procedures

 The things you need to know that have nothing to do with training and everything to do with improving your dog’s behavior.